 Endoscopy is critical to the diagnosis of oesophageal and gastric cancers, which are both in the top 10 of cancers with the worst mortality outcomes.
 Endoscopy can be particularly valuable in identifying pre-cancerous lesions and early cancers where the tumour is still amenable to curative treatment.

-This project will see Dr Hasan Haboubi, Consultant Gastroenterologist in Cardiff and Vale, and Dr Dai Samuel, Consultant Hepatologist in Cwm Taff Morgannwg, deploy Olympus gastroscopes in dual site TNE clinics across a six month period to test and demonstrate the value of TNE in a Welsh health context.
-Following (and depending on the) evaluation, the project will then progress the promotion of TNE uptake across Wales.
+This project sees Dr Hasan Haboubi, Consultant Gastroenterologist in Cardiff and Vale, and Dr Dai Samuel, Consultant Hepatologist in Cwm Taff Morgannwg, deploy Olympus gastroscopes in dual site TNE clinics across a six month period to test and demonstrate the value of TNE in a Welsh health context.